 – The length of your manuscript.

 When you sign up, we learn about your manuscript and provide you with a proposal.
-There’s no commitment whatsoever to receive a proposal.
-For average quotes that are based on the different types of edits, see the services page.
+Find your quote here.

 All of our editors have worked in the traditional publishing industry for at least four years and have a high profile booklist.